Our guide to sensory-friendly attractions and activities.

 Dallas Children's Theater (DCT) offers sensory-friendly plays adapted from ongoing general productions, with lights brightened up and sounds reduced.
 DCT also accommodates children who need a break by providing a "Quiet Room" at each sensory-friendly performance.
 Schedules and additional activities vary each month; click here for more information.

 Each quarter, the Dallas Zoo welcomes those with sensory-friendly needs and their families for a "Sensory-Friendly Day".
 Sound adjustments, sensory activities, and quiet zones are provided throughout the zoo.
-The next Sensory-Friendly Day is taking place on April 14, 2019 – click here to register.
+Check their events page for the next Sensory-Friendly Day.

 Local Movie Theaters